q1lra/typer/README.md

 <img width="504" height="350" alt="image" src="https://github.com/user-attachments/assets/63ef76fb-2618-46f9-bd3c-673beefe3f9c" />

-A professional Windows utility developed in AutoHotkey v2 for simulating human-like keyboard input to background processes.

 ## Technical Overview

 **Background Typer** utilizes the `ControlSend` API to inject keystrokes directly into a target application's message queue.
 This allows the utility to operate while the target window is in the background, bypassing standard copy-paste restrictions and simulating physical hardware events.